pheanex/ReviewGoodPractices/README.md

 ## Don’t focus on style

 Agree on a consistent style guide and let formatters do the checking.

-Reasoning: Style is subjective and does not bring value if it is not consistent.
+Style is subjective and does not bring value if it is not consistent.
 Agreeing on a style guide and using formatters to check for consistency ensures that code reviews are focused on the code's functionality and purpose rather than its style

 ## Offer examples

-Instead of instructing the author what to do, provide examples or even code.
+Instead of instructing the author what to do, provide specfic examples or even code.

-Reasoning: Providing examples helps to avoid misunderstandings and makes it easier to understand, accept and implement the requested changes.
+Providing examples helps to avoid misunderstandings and makes it easier to understand, accept and implement the requested changes.

 ## Don’t use ‘you’

 Word your feedback in a way that minimizes the risk of raising your teammate’s defenses.
 Be clear that you’re critiquing the code, not the coder.

-Reasoning: Using ‘you’ increases the risk that they’ll take your criticism personally.
+Using ‘you’ increases the risk that they’ll take your criticism personally.
 Consider using ‘we’ as it stresses the shared code-ownership.

 ## Frame feedback as requests, not commands